This post was originally published April 25, 2019. It was updated June 23, 2021

 I first designed this pattern three years ago and my daughters still use them all the time!
-When Riley Blake Designs offered to send me fabric from the new line Kindred Spirits as part of their blog tour, I knew these sweet prints would be a perfect fit for this bag- especially since the littlest didn’t have her very own and we needed to fix that!
+When Riley Blake Designs offered to send me fabric from the new line Kindred Spirits as part of their blog tour, I knew these sweet prints would be a perfect fit for this bag – especially since the littlest didn’t have her very own small sling bag and we needed to fix that!

 These sweet feminine prints are perfect for a girly little sling tote that can be worn on the shoulder or as a crossbody tote.

-I am re-writing the tutorial here with a few minor changes, including instructions to create a color blocked version, and options for finishes to your opening!
+I am re-writing the small sling bag tutorial here with a few minor changes, including instructions to create a color blocked version, and options for finishes to your opening!
 Let’s SEW!

-Sew a Simple Sling Tote or Crossbody bag for Kids
+Sew a Small DIY Sling Bag for Kids

 - 1/4 yard of fabric for strap and accent on bottom of tote